-Wilson Mountain Trail is a 10.7 mile moderately trafficked out and back trail located near Sedona, AZ that features a great forest setting and is rated as difficult.
+Wilson Mountain Trail is a 10.7 mile moderately trafficked out and back trail located near Sedona, Arizona that features a great forest setting and is rated as difficult.
 The trail is primarily used for hiking and walking and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash